MastersMasterM/MastersMasterM/README.md

 ### 🌱 What do I do and What have I done?

-- Intern data scientist at Didar
+- Intern Data Scientist at Didar
 - Teaching Assistant of Probablity Theory
 - Teaching Assistant of Engineering Statistics
 - Taking Part in Kaggle Competition